Effective July 2, 2020, updated July 28, 2021

 We will continue to encourage all students to use “respiratory etiquette” – covering their cough, using a tissue, and utilizing our trashcans for disposal.
 And our handwashing policy – after restroom use, on return from the playground, and after eating – remains in effect.

-Should we have confirmation of a COVID-19 exposure at The Creek, we will notify all families immediately through our email system.
+Should we have confirmation of a COVID-19 exposure at school, we will notify all families immediately through our email system.
 We may need to close the campus for cleaning, or shift staffing for quarantine precautions.

 Health screening and temperature checks